didecentral/rwot-dir/_pages/rwot2-id2020/draft-documents/the-insecurity-of-charging-for-security-and-how-it-relates-to-decentralized-identifiers.md

+---
-% The Insecurity of Charging for Authentication And How It Relates To "Decentralized Identifiers" (DIDs)
+title: "The Insecurity of Charging for Authentication And How It Relates To "Decentralized Identifiers" (DIDs)"
-% ID2020 Designshop
+permalink: rwot2-id2020/draft-documents/the-insecurity-of-charging-for-security-and-how-it-relates-to-decentralized-identifiers/
+---

+* **ID2020 Designshop**
-% Greg Slepak${}$\hspace{5em}May 22, 2016
+* **Greg Slepak${}$\hspace{5em}May 22, 2016**

 ## The false assumption that digital security is or should be expensive